 The "Basic Status and Settings" page should appear.
 It should look similar to the following page:

-You will want to select "Advanced" in the top right corner.
+Select "Advanced" in the top right corner.
 Then go to "Status" in the top left.

 Hover your mouse over "Status" and select "Connections."